This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Can I use a swim vest instead of a life jacket for boating?
+Can I use a non-USCG approved swim vest in a swimming pool?

-Why does my child’s swim vest ride up?
+Why does my child’s swim vest ride up on their neck?

 Sharing is caring!